 InterExchange provides all International Cooperators with fees that reflect a discount from the standard rate.
 Each International Cooperator is permitted to charge additional fees above InterExchange’s discounted fees in order to cover recruitment and administrative costs.
 The fees that you may charge are those agreed upon in your program agreement with InterExchange Career Training USA.
 If you wish to make any changes to your fee and/or refund schedule, you must notify InterExchange in writing and obtain confirmation of our acceptance of the proposed change(s) before implementation.

 Accident & sickness insurance is not comprehensive health insurance.
 If an applicant has a pre-existing condition that requires regular doctor visits or medication, he or she should ensure that additional health insurance is in place to cover any needs unrelated to an unexpected accident or illness.
-Some participants may have existing health insurance or be offered health insurance through their host employers, but they must still retain their InterExchange arranged accident & sickness insurance, which includes features such as emergency evacuation and repatriation of remains.
+Some participants may have existing health insurance or be offered health insurance through their host employers, but they must still retain their InterExchange arranged accident & sickness insurance, which includes benefits such as emergency evacuation and repatriation of remains.
 No applicant can decline the coverage offered through his or her program fee.

-Further, all employers are required to have workers’ compensation insurance.
+Further, all employers are required to have a workers’ compensation insurance.
 If a participant is injured on the job, he or she should file a workers’ compensation claim in order to receive the benefits of the employer’s insurance.

-Applicants with pre-existing medical conditions or mental health issues should consult their home-country physicians prior to coming to the U.S. to ensure conditions or issues will not worsen if subject to travel-related stress, culture shock, change in diet or climate, etc. Applicants who require continued or extended hospital care and medical treatment while in the U.S. that, in InterExchange’s opinion, interferes with the intended purpose of the program will be asked to return home to seek care at their own expense and may have their program ended.
+Applicants with pre-existing medical conditions or mental health issues should consult their home-country physicians prior to coming to the U.S. to ensure conditions or issues will not worsen if subject to travel-related stress, culture shock, change in diet or climate, etc. Applicants who require continued or extended hospital care and medical treatment while in the U.S. that, in InterExchange’s opinion, interfere with the intended purpose of the program will be asked to return home to seek care at their own expense and may have their program ended.

 During the application and pre-departure phases, InterExchange will contact you with any questions or to relay information to the applicant.
 Once participants arrive in the United States, though, InterExchange will contact participants directly with requests, updates, and event invitations at the email address provided on their applications.
-Please ensure applicants provide an address that they check regularly and will continue to use once in the U.S. Please also emphasize the importance of their reading and responding to any and all messages from InterExchange.
-Failure to do so could be problematic or even result in dismissal from the program.
+Please ensure applicants provide an address that they check regularly and will continue to use once in the U.S. Please also emphasize the importance of reading and responding to any and all messages from InterExchange.
+Failure to do so could result in dismissal from the program.

-Once an application is submitted to InterExchange, it becomes property of our organization.
-We are required to keep files for all applicants, and the file must include the original documents.
-If you or your applicants wish to have copies of their application materials, please make copies before sending them to InterExchange.
-Employers should request any information they need regarding an applicant prior to extending an offer.
-If employers wish to have copies of any documents (transcripts, diplomas, etc.), the applicant must submit a letter authorizing the request.
-This letter must be notarized and must indicate exactly which material(s) to release.
+Once an application is submitted to InterExchange, it becomes the property of our organization.
+Per regulations, we are required to keep files for all applicants for no less than three years, and the file must include the original documents.Employers should request any information they need regarding an applicant prior to extending an offer.
+If employers wish to have copies of any documents (transcripts, diplomas, etc.), please request that that applicant share these with the host directly.